Studio Proteus

+History

 Early years (1986–1994)

 Smith first became interested in anime and manga after being introduced to it by James D. Hudnall in 1982.
 Smith had been involved in the comics business as a writer for several years, doing stories for Marvel's Epic magazine and Eclipse Comics.
 He felt that there was a market for Japanese comics (manga) in the United States, and with Hudnall, approached Eclipse Comics with the idea of obtaining rights to various titles including Akira.
 The unknowns and difficulties of dealing with Japanese publishers led that first attempt to fail.
 Smith then decided that the only solution was for him to go to Japan and arrange things directly.
 At about this time, noted manga expert Frederik Schodt introduced Smith to Seiji Horibuchi, who was then planning the foundation of the company that would be called Viz Media.
 Schodt felt that Smith's knowledge of the American comics industry and Horibuchi's connections to Japanese publishing giant Shogakukan would make an ideal team.
 However, a falling-out between Smith and Horibuchi after a year of working together to start Viz led Smith to found his own company, Studio Proteus, although Smith co-translated several manga for Viz, including Nausicaä of the Valley of Wind (at the express request of the creator, Hayao Miyazaki).